 Let us have a look at the factors that can put you at increased risk of a heart attack:

-Dr Rajeshwari Reddy – a renowned gynaecologist in Hyderabad says that though there are many reasons for the increasing number of heart attacks in women, PCOS is the most prominent one.
+Dr. Rajeshwari Reddy – a renowned gynecologist in Hyderabad says that though there are many reasons for the increasing number of heart attacks in women, PCOS is the most prominent one.

 Women with PCOS are twice more likely to get a heart attack and stroke than women who don’t have this condition.

 A silent heart attack can strike suddenly and put you at increased risk of having another heart attack.
 The second heart attack could prove fatal and also increase the risk of complications.
-To know whether you may have a potential risk of having a silent heart attack, it is better to consult a heart specialist doctor in Hyderabad and get evaluated by the doctor – especially if you have the risk factors – which could increase the risk of a silent heart attack.
+To know whether you may have a potential risk of having a silent heart attack, it is better to consult a heart specialist doctor in Hyderabad.
+The doctor evaluates if you have the risk factors – which could increase the risk of a silent heart attack.

 How to know whether one is at risk of a silent heart attack?